 The foundation of our educational model is built on a collaborative learning environment with small incoming class sizes and access to expert faculty.
 Our expert faculty hold MD, PhD and/or equivalent degrees.

 Complete Clinical Rotations in the US or UK AUC’s affiliated teaching hospitals.
 Plus, gain valuable clinical experience via our global electives.
-Complete rotations in five international locations: Dominican Republic, India, Uganda, Vietnam and Zimbabwe and gain exposure to different healthcare settings and systems, and diverse patient populations.
+Complete rotations in six international locations: Dominican Republic, India, Thailand, Uganda, Vietnam and Zimbabwe and gain exposure to different healthcare settings and systems, and diverse patient populations.

 AUC grads obtain residency positions in a variety of postgraduate training programs throughout the United States and Canada.
-A med school's percentage of grads obtaining a residency is an important stat to consider.
-AUC’s 2021-22 graduating class achieved a 96% first-time eligible residency attainment rate in 20 different specialties.
+AUC’s 2022-23 graduating class achieved a 97% first-time eligible residency attainment rate in 24 different specialties*.
 Learn more about AUC's Residency success.

 AUC's Admissions Committee considers many factors when reviewing a med school applicant for consideration.
 Medical school admissions requirements include undergraduate performance and MCAT score, as well as intellectual and social maturity, critical judgment, adaptability, volunteer work, and life experiences, and graduate school performance (if applicable).
 Our goal is to provide you with all of the information and guidance you need to explore AUC as a medical school option and make the best decision to suit your career and life objectives.

 The medical school admission process varies from school to school.
 At AUC, you start by completing an application online.
 Once you have completed your online application, you will be assigned an admissions ambassador who will reach out for supporting documents.
 Learn more about the admission process, start date, and deadlines for the AUC School of Medicine.